syncfusion-content/asp.net-core-docs/aspnet-core/Grid/Responsive.md

 ## Tablet Layout

 If the client width is between 321px and 800px, then the grid will render in tablet mode.
-Also it has customized filtering design to match tablet screen size.
+Also, it has customized filtering design to match tablet screen size.

 {% tabs %}